CypherpunkFinance/Plan/plugin_aave.md

-# Aave Interface Plugin for Cypherpunk Finance
+# Plugin: Aave DeFi Application

-## 1. Objective
+## 1. Overview

-Provide a self-hosted interface for lending, borrowing, and managing positions on Aave (primarily V2 and V3).
-The plugin will enable users to interact with Aave on Ethereum Mainnet (L1) or any compatible L2 network.
-CypherpunkOS will provide the necessary RPC endpoint (local via an active L1/L2 Node App or user-configured external) and subgraph URL (user-configured external or default public from this plugin's manifest) for the selected network.
+- **Plugin Name:** Aave Client
+- **Plugin Type:** App
+- **Version:** 1.0.0

+## 2. Purpose and Scope

+This plugin allows users to connect to the Aave V3 money markets on various supported networks (initially Ethereum L1) directly from their CypherpunkOS instance.
+It provides a graphical interface for supplying, borrowing, and managing positions.
+As an **app**, it operates with its own UI, launched from CypherpunkOS.

+## 3. Key Features

-## 2. Source Material
+## 4. Source Material

 *   **Primary Frontend Source:** The official Aave Interface repository: `aave/interface`.
 *   **Subgraph Information:** Aave's official subgraph deployment details for L1 and various L2s will be used for default `network_configs`.
 *   **Contract Addresses:** Aave documentation and `aave/aave-address-book` or similar repositories for correct contract addresses per network.

-## 3. Core Components & Dependencies (per running instance)
+## 5. Core Components & Dependencies (per running instance)

 1.  **Frontend Service (`frontend` in `docker-compose.yml`):**
     *   **Image:** A Docker image built from a fork of the `aave/interface` web app.